Update: 2019 Meeting Room White Paper is now available.

 Our experience is that going too far out of the middle of the range can severely restrict your business, unless of course your center is in a trophy building that serves free French Champagne on tap!

 The graphs below, recently released by CloudVO in a “Meeting Room Business Review” white paper for CloudVO partners, shows the nationwide average of CloudVO partners’ pricing of conference rooms by size.
-Download the white paper for more metrics and analysis.

 Supply & Demand